Why are we calling for Peak Poultry?

 - Supporting producers to transition to agroecological and higher welfare production systems – Providing a policy framework so that chicken can be sustainably produced in agroecological systems such as organic.

-These demands are being issued ahead of the COP26 climate conference, hosted by the UK in Glasgow in November and the UN Biodiversity Conference, now scheduled for 2022.
+These demands were issued ahead of the COP26 climate conference, hosted by the UK in Glasgow in November 2021 and the UN Biodiversity Conference, now scheduled for 2022.
 In December 2020, the Climate Change Committee called for a 20% decrease in meat and dairy consumption by 2030, including in poultry meat.
 The National Food Strategy called for a 30% decline by 2032.
 As the UK’s most popular meat, with consumption continuing to rise year-on-year, chicken poses a distinct challenge in this context.

 How can I eat chicken whilst minimising my impact on the climate and nature crises?